 / Published October 10, 2018

-SOAR offers active duty enlisted personnel the opportunity to earn a commission who can complete all bachelor degree and commissioning requirements in 2 to 4 years as an AFROTC cadet.
-Applicants must have at least 24 hours of graded college course work with at least a 3.0 cumulative GPA and have a minimum ACT composite score of 26 or an SAT combined Reading and Math score of 1180 or an AFOQT Academic Aptitude score of 57.
+SOAR offers active duty enlisted personnel the opportunity to earn a commission who can complete all bachelor degree and commissioning requirements in 3 to 4 years as an AFROTC cadet.
+Applicants must have at least 12 hours of graded college course work with at least a 3.0 cumulative GPA and have a minimum ACT composite score of 22 or an SAT combined Reading and Math score of 1100 or an AFOQT Academic Aptitude score of 39.
+Applicants with 24 graded college coursework or more do not need to submit an ACT or SAT but need to meet the minimum AFOQT scores.
 Applicants are not authorized to pursue a second bachelors or graduate degree.
 Degree plans should be in full year increments (ex., 2, 3, 4 year academic plan).
-If approved any degree plan that require an extra semester (ex., 2.5, 3.5 year academic plans) will not receive scholarship entitlements unless they are in a Secretary of the Air Force approved 5 year major (Ref: AFROTCI 36-2011 4.28. – 220.127.116.11., and Attachment 8).
+If approved any degree plan that require an extra semester (ex., 2.5, 3.5 year academic plans) will not receive scholarship entitlements unless they are in a Secretary of the Air Force approved 5 year major (Ref: AFROTCI 36-2011 4.28. – 184.108.40.206., and Attachment 8).
 Any summer courses taken will not be authorized entitlements unless it is a mandatory course required for the degree and the course is only offered in the summer.

-Note: Applicants within one year of completing their bachelor's degree, with a bachelor's degree or desiring to earn graduate degrees may not participate in this program.
+Note: Applicants within 1 year (96 credit hours) of completing their bachelor's degree, with a bachelor's degree or desiring to earn graduate degrees may not participate in this program.
 They should seek commissioning through OTS.